goldmansachs/jdmn/docs/faq/translation.md

 ## How to generate JUnit tests from TCK tests?
 1. Create a Maven project
 2. Write the tests in TCK format
-3. Add the dmn-maven-plugin in the plugins section configured as follow
+3. Add the dmn-maven-plugin in the plugins section configured as follows

 ```xml
     <plugin>